 Section 1.
 The governing body of the Association shall be the Board of Directors (the Board).

 Section 2.
 The Board shall have authority to establish bylaws and policies for the Association that are not inconsistent with the constitution.
 The Board shall have authority to establish an executive committee.

 Section 3.
 The Board shall consist of 32 directors.
-Eighteen of the directors shall be representatives of the institutional members, of which at least 15 shall be chief executive officers of member institutions; 3 of the directors shall be elected at large by the Board from individuals employed by member institutions; 3 directors shall be elected at large by the Board from the general public; 6 directors shall be elected by the institutional membership from the recognized councils; 1 director shall be the chair; and 1 director shall be the immediate past chair of the Board.
+The CEO or top administrator of any full institutional member shall be considered the institutional member CEO and, as such, may vote or hold elective or appointed office.
+All directors with the exception of those individuals elected by the board to represent the general public shall be the CEO or top administrator of an institutional member college, district office or state administrative office of state systems of community, technical, and junior colleges; 3 of the directors shall be elected at large by the Board from CEOs or top administrators employed by institutional member institutions; 3 directors shall be elected at large by the Board from the general public; 6 directors shall be elected by the institutional membership from the recognized councils; 1 director shall be the chair; and 1 director shall be the immediate past chair of the Board.

 Section 4.
 A majority of the members of the Board shall constitute a quorum for the transaction of business provided that a majority of those present are institutional representatives.